 - Fill out profiles completely.
 Make sure you have your logos and firm photos ready.
 The more filled out a profile is, the more unique it will be and the more likely it will be to drive new business to your law firm.
 Profiles should be filled out 100%.

 - Pay close attention to the categories on the website: don’t settle with one.
 If you are a personal injury lawyer, some websites may also allow you to add secondary categories such as Brain Injury Lawyer, Wrongful Death Lawyer, etc. Expanding your categories will help your listing rank for more keywords.

 - Don’t worry about unique descriptions on each citation.
 It seems to be more work than it’s worth.

 - Pay attention to website links.
-Website links on these citations should go to the page your Google My Business Listing is connected to.
+Website links on these citations should go to the page your Google business profile is connected to.
 These count as backlinks although they may not make much difference (since every business has a link from them!)

 - See what other links are offered on the citation website.
 Do they also allow you to link to your YouTube channel or Social Media profiles?
 Link to these and don’t skip over them.

 - Avoid duplicates.
 Before building a citation, search the directory to make sure you don’t already have one built.
 Duplicate citations can cause data nightmares which are hard to clean up.

 - Accuracy is important.
 Having a citation with an incorrect or old address, business name, or phone number not linked to GMB may cause data confusion.
 Furthermore, this data could be scraped and spread across to other websites, so a potential client may struggle to contact you.
 Make sure your information is accurate, and update citations with incorrect information instead of creating new ones.

 - All citations should be built under a single email address for easy tracking and management.
 It’s best to use one on your domain in case it shows up as the point of contact email, but you can also use a Gmail or other email address.

 What Citations Should You Build for Your Law Firm?